Warranties are the foundation for any claim made under lemon law California.

 Another big factor to consider is the type of vehicle you buy.
 Some makes and models are known to have certain risk factors.
 Be sure you do your research before buying a car and identify the common problems.
 Your findings might justify a service contract.

 Many experts generally advise against buying service contracts altogether, as most are jam packed with fancy-worded exclusions that don’t cover normal (and frequent) repairs.
-I tend to agree.
+As a lemon lawyer in California, I tend to agree.

 Service contracts are not uniform contracts and can vary quite a bit depending on the vehicle, manufacturer, or company.
 If you are compelled to buy one, DO NOT make this decision lightly.
 Take your time and understand everything in the fine print and clear up any questions with the provider.

-For any further questions regarding extended warranties or service contracts, feel free to get in contact with us.
+For any further questions regarding extended warranties, service contracts, or lemon law California, feel free to get in contact with us.
 We are happy to help with any confusion.